Undergraduate Audition Requirements

 Beautiful Colorado (J. De Luca), Rhapsody for Euphonium (J.Curnow), Morceau Symphonique (A. Guilmant), Andante and Rondo (A. Capuzzi), Andante and Allegro (J.E.
 Barat), Concerto for Trombone (N. Rimsky-Korsakov), a selection from the Concert & Contest Collection (compiled by H. Voxman), or a piece from the NCBA All-State Audition material.

-Please contact Dr. Samuel Ambrose, Visiting Assistant Professor of Euphonium and Tuba with any questions about repertoire choices: ambrosesr@appstate.edu
+Please contact Dr. Samuel Ambrose, Assistant Professor of Euphonium and Tuba with any questions about repertoire choices: ambrosesr@appstate.edu

 Tuba

-Please contact Dr. Samuel Ambrose, Visiting Assistant Professor of Euphonium and Tuba with any questions about repertoire choices: ambrosesr@appstate.edu
+Please contact Dr. Samuel Ambrose, Assistant Professor of Euphonium and Tuba with any questions about repertoire choices: ambrosesr@appstate.edu

 Technique Requirements